cristianpb/vimwiki/README.md

 # My Vimwiki

-Notes are compiled using jekyll minima theme
+Notes are compiled using hugo